-Participants will be able to analyse and demonstrate critical understanding of the fundamental principles of work with children, young people and families, with reference to:
+Participants will be able to analyse and demonstrate critical understanding of the fundamental principles of education, development and well-being with reference to:

-- 1. the interdisciplinary and multi-agency nature of work with children, young people and families and of the structural, institutional, personal and cultural systems and ideas which affect the conception and experience of childhood; - 2. the nature of knowledge and critical engagement with a variety of perspective, and ways of knowing and understanding, drawn from a range of cognate disciplines as they relate to work with children, young people and families; - 3. holistic development in childhood and its relationship to provision and organisations. - 4. their own values and the significance of ethical issues relating to their area of study - 5. contemporary developments in work with children, young people and families associated with equity, diversity and inclusion
+- 1. philosophical, historical, sociological and cultural perspectives; - 2. the nature of knowledge, and a critical engagement with a variety of perspectives, and ways of knowing and understanding, drawn from a range of cognate disciplines; - 3. developmental and / or learning theories and their application with a range of learning and teaching contexts; - 4. formal, informal and non-formal aspects and relate these concepts to learning, cultural and social education, within the context of multi-disciplinary approaches adopted in the care of children, young people and families; - 5. their own values and the significance of ethical issues relating to their area of study; - 6. contemporary developments in education and the welfare of children, young people and families associated with equity, diversity and inclusion.